TimOrtel/GRPC-Kotlin-Multiplatform/readme.md

     api(npm("protobufjs", "^<latest version>"))
 }
 ```

+## Roadmap
+- Similar to the message generation in iOS, the messages should also be generated for JVM/Android.
+Therefore, it should no longer be necessary to include the generated proto files by protoc.

 ## Contributing
 Feel free to implement improvements, bug fixes and features and create a pull request.